neongreen/artyom.me/lens-over-tea-2.md

 And then there's [`ReaderT`][], which is a monad transformer – it can be used to turn other monads into reader monads.

-So, basically, we make `view` work in any reader monad so that you wouldn't have to use `asks (view ...)`.
+So, we make `view` work in any reader monad so that you wouldn't have to use `asks (view ...)`.
 At this point I could rant about how maybe *every* function should be made work in any reader monad – like, why not `length` too? if you want to abstract over such a thing as Getting A Function Argument, go on, abstract everywhere! – but I'm willing to accept that it's just for convenience.
 Ahem.

 Old implementation: